Renblas/TeamAVersion2/README.md

 # TeamAVersion2

-the c++ file with the code is in /src
+main.cpp is the file with the code, is in /src

 ----------  REFERENCE  ---------